Languages

 Note: 1.
 This course is bilingual, and priority will be given to students enrolled in the Minor in English and Chinese Translation.

-3. Students who have taken this course should not subsequently take LGGC60H3, LGGC61H3, LGGC62H3, or LGGC63H3 for credit.
+3. Students who have taken this course should not subsequently take LGGC60H3, LGGC61H3, LGGC62H3, LGGC63H3, or any lower level LGG Chinese courses for credit.

 LGGC65H3 - Reading Chinese and English: Global Perspectives